codingdave/WDMC-Ex2/3.Kernel/README.md

-# How to compile the kernel by yourself
+# How to cross compile the kernel

 ## Get all needed packages:
 ```